cdelorme/system-setup/docs/linux/template.md

 ---

-I install lots of packages to form the basic foundation of a multi-functional platform.
-In some cases not all of these packages are necessary, but in most cases they are helpful to have.
-Worth noting that I use `aptitude` because it is a single sensible command interface, and for these packages I add the `-r` flag to install any recommended packages.
-If you want to go full minimalist then omit this flag and pick and choose the packages to install.
-However I recommend this to avoid any possibly problems later on.

-The first task I perform is I install the `netselect-apt` package, which allows us to detect the best mirrors available and set our sources to them.

-By default debian comes with `vim-tiny` which creates a `vi` symlink that I've found at times does **not** get replaced when the complete `vim` package is installed.
-To avoid problems with accidentally launching the tiny version I remove `vim-common` and `vim-tiny` packages.

 Moving onto our big install list; I've sectioned all the packages into groups that make some sense as far as their purpose on the machine, which may help you decide whether to install them yourself.